 Deploying Anchore Enterprise on Google Kubernetes Engine (GKE)

-Get an understanding of deploying Anchore Enterprise on a Google Kubernetes Engine (GKE) cluster and exposing it on the public Internet.
+Get an understanding of deploying Anchore Enterprise on a Google Kubernetes Engine (GKE) cluster and exposing it on the public internet.

 - A running GKE cluster with worker nodes launched.
 See GKE Documentation for more information on this setup.

-- Helm client installed on local host.
+- Helm client installed on your local host.

-- AnchoreCTL installed on local host.
+- AnchoreCTL installed on your local host.

 $ kubectl get nodes